Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

    -    Average Cost Per Encounter e.g. £3,144 ((-3.5% | reduced by £120) and Formatted in Green with Up-pointing Arrow to show improvement.

 - 	How many patients have been admitted (over time)
-- 	- How Much is the average cost per encounter (QTD)
  	- 	Total Costs e.g. £691,757
     - 	Total Costs e.g. £3,457
     - 	Total Readmissions Rate e.g. 59.4% (310 patients | increased by 12) and formatted in Red if higher than set Target
 -

-- How long are patients staying in the hospital (Weekly and Monthly)
+  How long are patients staying in the hospital (Weekly and Monthly)
 - 		Average Duration of a visit	e.g. 42 mins (-3.5% | reduced by 12mins) and Formatted in Green to show improvement.

 -